When is this undertaking required?

-However, if you are specifically asked to provide the original undertaking during the course of the export licence application process, then you should be aware that ECO will not issue a licence if you fail to provide the original document.
+However, if you are specifically asked to provide the original undertaking during the course of the export licence application process, then you should be aware that ECJU will not issue a licence if you fail to provide the original document.

 What if a template undertaking form is not used by the end-user?

-If the end-user or stockist end-user chooses not to use the template forms issued by ECO, you should advise them that the UK Authorities require an original (not 'digital') signed and dated undertaking in English on their headed paper (where the end-user is a company or a legal entity).
+If the end-user or stockist end-user chooses not to use the template forms issued by ECJU, you should advise them that the UK Authorities require an original (not 'digital') signed and dated undertaking in English on their headed paper (where the end-user is a company or a legal entity).